MaShisongLab/SingleCellGGM_Network_Analysis_Tutorial/README.md

 % Save all gene pairs to a file for gene co-expression construction writetable(ggm.SigEdges(:,1:3),'mca.ggm.network.txt','Delimiter','tab','WriteVariableNames',FALSE)

+% Also save all the gene used for network analysis into a file. writecell (ggm.gene_name, 'mca.ggm.network.allgenes.txt')
 ```
 ## 2. Clustering the network into gene modules using the MCL algorithm.